 The ISO VG ratings for most suspension fluids are available from the manufacturers web sites.

-A pdf of information collected on line is available for download.
+A pdf of information collected from manufacturers on line is available for download.
 Fork Fluid Information

 There is a wide variation in viscosity of fluids from each manufacturer marked by the SAE ratings.
 A glance at the specifications above will demonstrate the differences.
 The second aspect worth noting is the superior temperature stability of fluids rated for shock usage.
 A viscosity index of 200-400 is preferable.